crhall-writing/crhall-writing.github.io/_poems/girls-girl.md

 and give the advice I love to give
 never fearing I can’t handle it.

-it takes a real girls girl
+it takes a real girls' girl
 to take care of you
 while making you feel
 that you’re taking care of her